Styri/Videogame-Management-API/README.md

 ## Overview

-A Laravel-based backend API for managing a video game collection.
-Users can register, authenticate, and perform CRUD operations on their game library with role-based access controls.
+"A Laravel-based API for managing video game collections with user authentication, role-based access control, and a review system."

 ## Key Features